WHY LA TASHA?

 - C. S. Lewis

-When I was prosecutor, my integrity is tested every day and I pass with flying colors because I always do the right thing especially when no one is watching.
+When I was prosecutor, my integrity was tested every day and I pass with flying colors because I always do the right thing especially when no one is watching.

 What is Compassion?